Plants – Teens

 3 different food colouring (darker colours work better)

-- Take three stocks of celery and cut the bottom off of each stock.
+- Take three stalks of celery and cut the bottom off of each stock.

 - Have 3 tall glasses filled with water.
 Add a colour to each glass.

-- Put the cut end of each celery stock into a cup of coloured water.
+- Put the cut end of each celery stalk into a cup of coloured water.
 (Put it where the celery can lean against something so it doesn’t topple over!)

 - While you’re waiting for the magic to happen, research and write down the answer to this question: How does water move up the plants against the force of gravity?

 - Now you are ready to check on your experiment.
-The leaves of each celery stock should have changed colours!
+The leaves of each celery stalk should have changed colours!

-- Take out the celery stock and cut it half way up and look inside the stem.
+- Take out the celery stalk and cut it half way up and look inside the stem.
 Can you see the path of the coloured water?